wp-plugins/stagtools/readme.txt

 5. Navigate to Settings &rarr; StagTools to learn about the plugin's features.
 The widgets will be available in Appearance &rarr; Widgets.

 == Changelog ==

+= 1.2.4 - May 22, 2014 =
+* New - ``[stag_column]`` shortcode for wrapping the columns
+* New - Added ``stag-section`` class to all block level shortcodes
+* New - Custom post type "Project" added, better version of portfolios
+* Fix - Minor issue with popup modal not resizing properly
+* Tweak - Enqeueu FontAwesome stylesheet before StagTools' shortcode styles
+* Update - FontAwesome icons updated to v4.1.0, includes 71 new icons
+* Improved - FontAwesome icons now use default FontAwesome classes instead of custom
+* Improved - Removed redundant code

 = 1.2.3 - April 16, 2014 =
 * New - Added Compatibility with WordPress 3.9